timvandenbroecke/SpringBoot-Scala-AVR-atmega328p/README.md

 It's developed with serial communication through a USB using JSerialComm library its platform independent so you can use it on
 Windows / Linux / Mac, default is "COM3" but you may have to change its USB port adress to your OS specifications Win: "COM0", Linux: "dev/ttyUSB0" for example or if you use another port address number where the microcontroller is connected to.

+Made in Scala with spring boot and the Atmega328p microcontroller in embedded-C with avrdude.

 Work is still in progress for extra features these are ready to use and .

-Made in Scala and the Atmega328p microcontroller in embedded-C with avrdude.

 1. By pressing 1 for LED on and 0 for LED off in console.
    - Connect your LED on PortB pin 0 or pin 8 on the Arduino Uno